hardaker/elisp-save-cwd/README.md

-save-cwd: save the current working directory to a file
+# save-cwd: save the current working directory to a file

 # About

 How many times have you had to type in a long path in a shell to get to the directory you were just editing a file while inside emacs?

-Sure, you can do `M-x shell` and get a new shell there, but that's simply inefficient.

 # Usage in emacs